 Adult Fiction, Adult Non-Fiction (‘How-To Books’, Biographies, Books to Inspire, Educate, Open Minds, Help with Enterprise Development, etc.), Children’s Storybooks, Early Childhood Development, ‘Learning-to-Read’ Books, Young Adult Fiction and Non-Fiction, and Young Readers and Teenage Fiction

-(Current) Atlases, Dictionaries, (Current) Encyclopedias, and Thesaurus
+(Current) Atlases, Dictionaries, (Current) Age Appropriate Encyclopedias on CD, and Thesaurus

 Ballpoint Pens, Book Pockets for Date Issued Cards, Clear Packing Tape, Clear Sellotape, Date Issued Cards, Date Stamp and Inkpad, Due-Date Slip (to remind readers when to return books), Erasers, Paper-Cutting Knife, Plastic Covers for Books, Retractable Pencils, Ruler, and Scissors